rasendubi/blog/posts/2015-09-05-haskell-string-types.md

 type String = [Char]
 ```

-This is good because you can use all functions for list manipulations on `String`s.
+That is good because you can use all functions for list manipulations on `String`s.
 The bad news is that storing such strings implies massive overhead, [up to 4 words per character](https://wiki.haskell.org/GHC/Memory_Footprint) and size of `Char` itself is 2 words.
 This also strikes speed.

 To see why overhead is so high, check [slide 43](http://image.slidesharecdn.com/slides-100930074853-phpapp01/95/highperformance-haskell-43-728.jpg) from Johan Tibell's [High-Performance Haskell](http://www.slideshare.net/tibbe/highperformance-haskell) presentation.